NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 West Africa's gateway — legendary hospitality, Atlantic beaches, and a rising digital economy Teranga — Legendary Hospitality, Stunning Atlantic Coastline, Affordable Cost of Living are among the top reasons expats choose Senegal.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Senegal straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Senegal — straight to your inbox.